 Terry Black’s on Barton Springs has a big patio, short lines, and serves some the best Lockhart-style barbecue in Austin.

 Yes, Rudy’s is located in a gas station.
 Also yes, their barbecue is freshly sliced, and is way better than it needs to be.

-Hidden behind Veracruz All Natural, Kerlin BBQ serves all the greatest hits, but it’s their barbecue kolaches that set it apart.
+Located in the East Side Food Park, Kerlin BBQ serves all the greatest hits, but it’s their barbecue kolaches that set it apart.

 Phoebe’s Diner on Oltorf is where to go for breakfast or lunch any day of the week when you want both crab cake Benedict and smoked brisket at once.